National

 Hantavirus is a disease spread by rodents through their urine, droppings or saliva, according to the CDC.

-People can get sick after breathing in contaminated particles that get stirred into the air, especially while cleaning or spending time in places where rodents have been active.
+People can get sick after breathing in contaminated particles that get stirred into the air, especially while cleaning or spending time in places where rodents have been active, like sheds, garages, barns, cabins and storage areas.

-The CDC says deer mice are the rodent most commonly linked to hantavirus cases in the United States.
+Deer mice are the rodent most commonly linked to hantavirus cases in the United States, according to the CDC.

 What are the symptoms of hantavirus?